MarcusLassila/MIA-audit-GNN/README.md

 * --inductive-inference: Make inferences using the inductive split.
 This ensures that member nodes are only connected to non-member nodes and vice versa.
 Default None will run inference twice, with inductive and transductive datasplit.
 * --model: GCN, DecoupledGCN, GCNConv (single layer), SGC, GraphSAGE, GAT or GIN (case sensitive).
 * --epochs_target: Number of epochs to train target and shadow model.
-* --epochs-attack: Number of epochs to train the attack model in basic-mlp attack.
+* --epochs-mlp-attack: Number of epochs to train the attack model in basic-mlp attack.
 * --batch-size: Size of mini-batches.
 * --lr: Learning rate when training target and shadow models.
 * --weight_decay: Weight decay (L2 penalty) to when training traget and shadow models.